 Mattress shopping is not the time for impulse buys.
-A new mattress can run into the multi-thousands of dollars and will be bulky and difficult to move.
-Since you’ll also be spending up to a third of the next five to ten years asleep on one, it’s very important to take the time to understand the mattress world and your own needs so you can feel great about your purchase.
+A new mattress can run into the multi-thousands of dollars and will be bulky and awkward to move.
+Since you’ll also be spending up to a third of the next five to ten years asleep on one, it’s imperative to take the time to understand the mattress world and your own needs so you can feel great about your purchase.

-Before buying a mattress, it’s important for you to find out what current issues you’re experiencing with your existing mattress.
+Before buying a mattress, it’s crucial for you to find out what current issues you’re experiencing with your existing mattress.

 - Do you find it difficult to fall asleep?

 - Are you unable to stay asleep through the night?

 - Do your arms and legs go numb or feel tingly as you sleep?